DALAI-project/CornerAPI/README.md

 ## Model training and testing

-The neural network model used for the image classification task was built with the Pytorch library, and the model training was done by fine-tuning an existing Densenet neural network model (https://pytorch.org/vision/main/models/generated/torchvision.models.densenet121.html).
+The neural network model used for the image classification task was built with the Pytorch library, and the model training was done by fine-tuning an existing [Densenet neural network model](https://pytorch.org/vision/main/models/generated/torchvision.models.densenet121.html).
-The trained model file was transformed into the ONNX format (https://onnx.ai/) in order to speed up inference and to make the use of the model less dependent on specific frameworks and libraries.
+The trained model file was transformed into the [ONNX](https://onnx.ai/) format in order to speed up inference and to make the use of the model less dependent on specific frameworks and libraries.

 The model has been trained using approximately 35 000 scanned document images, out of which 5000 images contained folded or torn corners and edges.
 With a test set of 10 000 images (1000 containing folded or torn corners and edges), the model